franchsli/whatsapp_clone_django/README.md

 - Split Chat Consumers into multiple consumers (e.g Status consumer and so)
 - Use for... empty in for loops if necessary. <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#for-empty>
 - Remove all unnecesary datasets and such from chats, contact templates (remember to check websocket.js before deleting).
-- Fix: When there's only a contact or chat in the list, its option dropdown seems weird (It has to do with the dropdown height [it is auto rn]) Also check if showDropdown() func doesn't do anything weird (it declares position to fixed).
 - Make it responsive.
 - Re think the delete message modal (Delete for everyone or for me logic).
 - Test all statuses features.
 - Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)

+## BUGS TO FIX

+- Fix the message notification icon (it is too big.)
+- When a user archives a chat, the chat will be archived from all the users in the chat:
+  - Make it so it stores in a 'list' the users who archived the chat: if both of them archived it, none should get a notification, if only one of the archived it, the one who doesn't archived it should still see the notifications from the chat.
+    Try to use conditions on the htmx.ajax that updates the chats.
+- When there's only a contact or chat in the list, its option dropdown seems weird (It has to do with the dropdown height [it is auto rn]) Also check if showDropdown() func doesn't do anything weird (it declares position to fixed).
+- Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
+- When scroll to bottom doesn't scroll to the botom anymore:
+  - **THIS IS WHAT I THINK IT HAPPENS**:
+    The chat gets displayed but somehow the read more script doesn't finished running. but i don't know whats happening.
+When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....
+- When you go to status page and then go back to the normal UI, the theme icon gets reseted.

 **REFERENCE**: